gradle/gradle/subprojects/docs/src/docs/release/notes.md

 By detecting changes that occur during build execution, [Continuous build](userguide/continuous_build.html) has become more dependable.
 We encourage users to try out this cool feature, which can really enhance the development experience with Gradle.

 No Gradle release would be complete without contributions from the wonderful Gradle community.
-In this release, these include:
+In Gradle 2.11, these contributions include:

-- Controlling TestNG execution order with the [Java plugin](userguide/java_plugin.html)
+- Controlling TestNG execution order with the [Java plugin](userguide/java_plugin.html).
-- Specifying different test frameworks for a generated Java project using the [Build Init plugin](userguide/build_init_plugin.html)
+- Specifying different test frameworks for a generated Java project using the [Build Init plugin](userguide/build_init_plugin.html).
-- Specifying the Java default imports for a Twirl source set when developing with the [Play plugin](userguide/play_plugin.html)
+- Specifying the Java default imports for a Twirl source set when developing with the [Play plugin](userguide/play_plugin.html).
-- Publishing 'exclude' information to Ivy files using [ivy-publish](userguide/publishing_ivy.html)
+- Publishing 'exclude' information to Ivy files using the [ivy-publish plugin](userguide/publishing_ivy.html).

 The full list of contributions is below.